-Concurrent with her position at the John Walsh Centre for Rehabilitation Research (Kolling Institute), Bamini is a Principal Research Fellow at the Centre for Vision Research, Westmead Millennium Institute, University of Sydney.
-Her research work here is focused on sensory loss epidemiology and she currently holds a Blackmores Dr Paul Beaumont Fellowship, which aims to assess the modifiable lifestyle determinants of age-related macular degeneration.
+Concurrent with her position at the John Walsh Centre for Rehabilitation Research (Kolling Institute), Bamini is a Principal Research Fellow at the Centre for Vision Research, Westmead Institute, University of Sydney.
+Her research work here is focused on sensory loss epidemiology and she currently holds a NHMRC Translating Research into Practice (TRIP) Fellowship, which aims to implement a dietary behaviour interevention for patients with age-related macular degeneration.

 Hearing and speech, Ageing, Epidemiology, Disabilities

 Obesity, Diabetes and Cardiovascular Disease, Healthy Ageing, Neurosciences and Mental Health